Single-Sided Reporting

 2) The other counterparty is already required or has agreed to report

-In order to obtain the benefit of the single-sided relief, the reporting entity will also need to ensure the other party to the OTC derivative is:
+The reporting entity will also need to ensure the other party to the OTC derivative is a reporting entity:

-• a reporting entity required to report information about the trade under the Reporting Rules and not relieved from that requirement under the single-sided relief;
+• required to report information about the trade under the Reporting Rules and not relieved from that requirement under the single-sided relief; or

-• a reporting entity who otherwise reports information about the trade under the Reporting Rules; or
+• who otherwise reports information about the trade under the Reporting Rules

 What do I need to do if I want to apply single-sided relief?

-If you wish to rely on the single-sided relief, you will need to communicate with your counterparty (reporting counterparty) and obtain a representation from them pursuant to Reg 7.5A.72 of Corporations Regulations 2001 (Cth).
+If you wish to rely on the single-sided relief, you will need to communicate with your counterparty (reporting counterparty) and obtain a representation from them pursuant to Reg 7.5A.73 of Corporations Regulations 2001 (Cth) (note this is reg 7.5A.72 in the current single-sided relief provisions but is being updated from 20 October 2025).
 Although the legislation does not provide what representation is required, we have prepared a template letter which can be used – please contact us to obtain a copy.

-TRAction Fintech assists our clients to understand whether they are eligible to apply for the single-sided relief.
-Please contact us if you would like to know more about how TRAction Fintech can assist you.
+TRAction assists our clients to understand whether they are eligible to apply for the single-sided relief.
+Please contact us if you would like to know more about how TRAction can assist you.

 Contact Us